 Classic Banana Bread with a twist!
-Very easy to make, glittering in warm spices, studded in rich chocolate chips, and a folded with a ripe mashed bananas.
+Very easy to make, gleaming in warm spices, studded in rich chocolate chips, and folded with a ripe mashed bananas.
 Admit it, you want a slice!

 When my daughter reaches her teen years I am running away.
 I’ve been low key packing my shit.
 A shirt here, some books there, batteries, money, passport, a can of corn.
 To an outsider and the unpracticed eye it will seem as if I’m packing a survival kit for an emergency, preparation for the aftermath of a hurricane or an earthquake.

 And that’s exactly what this is.
 I don’t know if I can survive one more teen in my house.